KTH/sbus-reader/README.md

 looks for a file named camel.properties for configuration.
 This allows for a number of options on how to configure the application.

-1. You can use environment variables, which is used to create camel.properties in /opt/camel when the container starts.
-There is a skeleton file in environment.in.
+1. You can use environment variables, which is used to create env.properties in /opt/camel when the container starts.
-1. You can instead choose to use properties in either /opt/data, which can be made a volume mount to some shared area.
+1. You can instead choose to use properties in either /opt/data/camel.properties, which can be made a volume mount to some shared area.
 There is a skeleton file in camel.properties.in.
-1. Or you can use properties files in /run/secrets, using the new mechanism for secrets in Docker 1.13.
+1. Or you can use properties files in /run/secrets/secret.properties, using the new mechanism for secrets in Docker 1.13.

 There are no defaults, all options must be set regardless of method.
 Methods cannot be combined.